-Poor blood flow to the legs can also cause changes in the appearance of your skin.
-Depending on the position of your legs this may either cause skin to appear paler than usual (for example if you are elevating the legs) or a darker, purplish colour if you are sitting for longer periods of time.
-You may also notice this discolouration in your toes.
-Again, if you notice this symptom, it’s important to make an appointment with your GP.
+Inadequate blood flow to the legs can lead to changes in the appearance of your skin.
+Depending on the leg's position, it may appear either paler than usual (for instance, when elevating the legs) or take on a darker, purplish colour during prolonged periods of sitting.
+Discolouration in your toes may also be noticeable.
+If you observe any of these symptoms, it's important to make an appointment with your GP.

 How do I know if my cholesterol is too high?

-Many people with high cholesterol don’t experience any symptoms at all, so it’s a good idea to have this tested.
-You can get this test through your GP, or for a small fee many pharmacists are able to perform the test for you.
-You may also wish to purchase a home test.
-If your cholesterol is high, you can then take steps to improve your diet and lifestyle to help reduce the cholesterol in your blood.
+Many people with high cholesterol don't experience any symptoms at all, so it's a good idea to get tested.
+You can have this test done through your GP, or for a small fee, many pharmacists can perform the test for you.
+You may also choose to purchase a home test kit.
+If your cholesterol levels are high, you can then take steps to improve your diet and lifestyle to help lower your cholesterol levels.

-Some people with high cholesterol may experience fatigue, feel short of breath, nauseous or have chest pain.
-If you experience these symptoms it’s important to speak to your GP.
+Some individuals with high cholesterol may experience symptoms such as fatigue, shortness of breath, nausea, or chest pain.
+If you encounter these symptoms, it's important to consult your GP.